aws-samples/amazon-sagemaker-ab-testing-pipeline/README.md

 This stack will ask you to confirm any changes, and output the `ApiEndpoint` which you will need for the pipeline stack.

-## Create the SageMaker MLOps Project Template.
+## Create the SageMaker MLOps Project Template

 1. Generate the Project Template (Optional)